-Being cheated on can seriously mess you up.
+Being cheated on can seriously change you in so many ways.
 And it’s no surprise that not only your heart broke into pieces because you were betrayed by someone you love but you can’t shake that feeling that someone you cared so much about picked somebody else over you, and it hurts so damn much.

 And thinking in that way is the biggest mistake we make.
 We start trying to the cause for being cheated on in ourself.